-Our other gains and losses comprised mainly gain on investment in structured deposits of approximately RMB1.0 million, loss on disposal of property, plant and equipment of approximately RMB0.1 million and unrealised exchange loss of approximately RMB0.1 million as a result of the translation of Australian dollars into Renminbi under depreciation of Australian dollars as at 31 December 2015.
-Other gains and losses decreased by approximately RMB1.2 million, which was primarily due to the decrease in gain on investment in structured deposits caused by the decrease in bank balance.
+Our other gains and losses mainly comprised loss on disposal of property, plant and equipment of approximately RMB0.6 million and unrealised exchange gain of approximately RMB0.8 million as a result of the translation of Australian dollars and Hong Kong dollars into Renminbi under appreciation of Australian dollars and Hong Kong dollars as at 31 December 2016.
+Other gains and losses decreased by approximately RMB0.6 million, which was primarily due to the decrease in gain on investment in structured deposits caused by the decrease in bank balance.